matrix-org/matrix-spec-proposals/proposals/1849-aggregations.md

  * We should probably just return the root event for now, and then refine it in future for threading?

-Should we enforce that each user can only send one type of reaction to a msg?
+Should we enforce that each user can only send one of each type of reaction to a msg?
  * Yes.
 We can do that when sending at CS API as the first cut
   * But what do we use as a response?
 We can do a 400 with an error code that tells us why - i.e. that it's because you can't react multiple times.